guidobouman/emails-input/README.md

 </script>
 ```

-The entered (valid) emails wil be rendered as a comma-separated list in a hidden input element.
+The entered (valid) emails wil be rendered as a comma-separated list in a hidden input element with the name `emails`.
 See the config section to control the field name.

 ## Style